 Coordinator appointments change every two years to ensure diversity of perspective.

 Each reading and every person who reads is, for an instant, the center of a meeting of her own history and cultural work and the Project.
-Draw a line through the flat planes of that meeting and imagine the space of that line in three dimensions: the reading is a point on a vector shooting through a certain literary time and space.
-It is unstoppable.
 The Wednesday Night Series aims to manipulate points of intersection and to highlight the possibility of interrupting the unstoppable element of culture that the reading represents.
 Things could be different.–Simone White, Program Director & Wednesday Night Readings Coordinator